EMPER0R7/Restaurant_Assistant_ChatBot/README.md

-# 🍽️ ZOMO – Restaurant AI Chatbot for Roorkee
+# 🍽️ ZOTO – Restaurant AI Chatbot for Roorkee

 **ZOTO** is a smart Streamlit-based conversational chatbot powered by Retrieval-Augmented Generation (RAG), built to explore menus, prices, dietary preferences, and more from restaurants in **Roorkee, India**.